- Only Largemouth, Smallmouth and Kentucky Spotted bass qualify.

 - Handle your fish by the jaw only.

 - All bass caught are to be measured and then immediately released back to the water.

 - ** No more than one bass may be kept each year for trophy mounting purposes.

-- The fish is to be measured with its mouth closed and head placed against the end of the board.
-(The tail may be fanned to get your length.)
+- Your fish are to be measured on an official club (check-it stick) measuring board.
+The fish is to be measured with its mouth closed and head placed against the end of the board.
+The tail may be fanned to get your length.

 - On your card indicate your fish length in half-inch increments up to 15 inches.
-Fish (Missouri’s) over 15 inches are to be measured and scored to the one-eighth-inch.
+Fish (Missouri’s) over 15 inches are to be measured and scored to the one eighth inch.

-TOURNAMENT FISH POINT SCORING (rev. 02/09)
+TOURNAMENT FISH POINT SCORING? (rv 02/09)

 - Up to five bass may be scored in a tournament.

 - Fish point totals will determine tournament winner and finish points.

 - Season scoring is based on tournament finish points.